 The purpose of the trip to Australia was Benny’s wedding, which proved to be a most excellent forum for a long overdue, full-blown reunion from those days in South America.
 There were many stories to tell and experiences to relive.

 Benny and his wife-to-be Leah were married at the Taronga Zoo, one of the biggest in Australia, with a beautiful view of the entire city and the Sydney Harbor bridge and the Opera House in the distance.
 The reception was a blur of magnanimous speeches, frothy beer, and Australian dance moves.

 The Super Bowl in Australia

-Its funny how quickly the Super Bowl becomes old news.
+It’s funny how quickly the Super Bowl becomes old news.
 It was exactly two weeks ago.
 But, the Baltimore Ravens, my team of all teams, took home the Lombardi trophy.
-I was apprehensive at first about even finding a place to watch the game in Sydney, but my nerves were quickly calmed when I came to the realization that Australians really like the NFL.
-They get three games a week on cable TV–and it is the offseason for their national pastime, the Australian Rules Football league.
-Jess and I had to wait in a huge line that winded around the corner of the mega pub in Sydney where we decided to watch the game.
+I was apprehensive at first about even finding a place to watch the game in Sydney, but my nerves were quickly calmed when I came to the realization that some Australians really love the NFL, and the rest love the excuse to take off work on a Monday morning and go to the pub.
+My friend and I had to wait in a huge line that wound around the corner of the mega pub in Sydney where we decided to watch the game.

 Scantly Clad Beaches in Wollongong